philolight/godi/README.md

 You can set parameters and set dependencies of application instances with file by godi.

-Your application instances has no direct dependencies, so you can easily separate your application if you want to make it as a micro service server.
+With godi, your application instances no need direct dependencies, so you can easily separate your application if you want to make it as a micro service server.

 You don't need setter or constructor, and you don't need dependency injection codes for your application.